stashapp/stash-box/README.md

 The graphql playground can be accessed at `host:port/playground`.
 The graphql interface is at `host:port/graphql`.

 **Note: If you are a [Stash](https://github.com/stashapp/stash) user, you do not need to install stash-box.
-The Stash community has a server with many titles from you can pull data.
-You can get the login information from the #stash-box-qa2 channel on our Discord.**
+The Stash community has a server with many titles from which you can pull data.
+You can get the login information from the #stash-box-qa2 channel on our Discord server.**

 # Docker install